 i.
 Post scores and updates on the Facebook page.

 |Community Chairman||Frazer Ross||Army HQ|

 12. A team in the competition may only play or select as a replacement, players who are on the unit establishment and occupy a JPA Position ID (PiD).
 There is to be a clear 7 (seven) days gap between a player arriving in a unit and being eligible to play.
 Players attached to a unit on War Establishment for operations are not eligible to play for the new unit, but may continue playing for their old unit.
 Playing an ineligible player will result in the unit being disqualified from the competition.

-17. If on any occasion a front row player requires to be replaced and his team cannot provide a suitably trained and experienced player, aged at least eighteen years, the referee, having checked with the captain of the team, will order uncontested scrums.
+16. If on any occasion a front row player requires to be replaced and his team cannot provide a suitably trained and experienced player, aged at least eighteen years, the referee, having checked with the captain of the team, will order uncontested scrums.
 From that point on the team will play with 14 players for the duration of the match, maintaining 8 in the scrum.
-If a second front row player leave the pitch for any reason and can also not be replaced the team will play with 13 players, maintaining 7 in the scrum.
+If a second front row player leaves the pitch for any reason the team will play with 13 players, maintaining 7 in the scrum.
 The result of the match will stand.
 In other words, teams need two front row replacements at the beginning of the match or they will play with 14, then 13 players if they are forced from the field.